Stan-BK/img-preload/README.md

 })
 ```
 # Sth you should know
-1. Img Preload only run in browser cause it need access document
+1. Img Preload only run in browser cause it need to access document
 2. When lazyload option is enabled,
 - you are expect to pass img source path to attribute which named by the value of `lazySrcAttr` instead `src`
 - the source path will reload with `lazySrcAttr` if it has both `lazySrcAttr` and `src` attribute